 - Routinely changing the Wi-Fi password and only giving access once chores or homework are completed

-Most modern operating systems for computers, tablets and smartphones have parental controls so it’s a good idea to become the ‘administrator’, set up parental controls perhaps via a separate account.
+Most devices have parental controls so it’s a good idea to become the ‘administrator’, set up parental controls perhaps via a separate account.

-- Is excessive internet use affecting the quality of their schoolwork?
+- Is excessive internet use affecting their sleep or the quality of their schoolwork?

 - Are they spending so much time online that other hobbies are becoming less important?